What is Mindfulness-Based Stress Reduction (MBSR)?

 Kabat-Zinn also created the program to try to change people's focus from a narrative of the self where "I" and "me" are emphasized constantly.
 The question "Who am I?" is far more important than the answer.

-Research conducted in the decades since MBSR was created shows that the majority of people who complete the program later report significant benefits, including an increased ability to deal with both short and longterm stress, decreases in both physical and physiological symptoms, an ease of relaxation, reduction in pain, increased ability to deal with chronic pain, and a renewed excitement and energy to live.
+Research conducted in the decades since MBSR was created shows that the majority of people who complete the program later report significant benefits, including an increased ability to deal with both short and long-term stress, decreases in both physical and physiological symptoms, a strong sense of relaxation, reduction in pain, increased ability to deal with chronic pain, and a renewed excitement and energy to live.

 What does an MBSR course look like?